MieDB-100k: A Comprehensive Dataset for Medical Image Editing

 \subsubsection{Verifiable Evaluation}

 \textbf{Localization Accuracy Metric.} We use the \textbf{DICE} Score for evaluating the spatial overlapping performance in Perception tasks.
-Notably, reconstructing a binary mask from the colored regions of an edited image is mathematically feasible when the background image and overlay color are known, and we detail this process in App.~\ref{app:mask_restore}.
+Notably, reconstructing a binary mask from the colored regions of an edited image is mathematically feasible when the background image and overlay color are known, and we detail this process in App.~\ref{app:mask_restore}, where the average DICE between original and reconstructed masks is 0.999 for grayscale images and 0.970 for RGB images.
 This procedure is applied to both model’s output $O_M$ and the ground truth images $O$ to derive the mask of model's perceptual region and the ground truth region for DICE calculation.

-To differentiate between models that accurately identify specific medical targets and those that merely generate coarse-grained masks, we further propose \textbf{Perception Accuracy}.
-Under this metric, a result is considered successful only if the DICE score exceeds a threshold of $\tau=0.8$.
+To differentiate between models that accurately identify specific medical targets and those that merely generate coarse-grained masks, we further propose \textbf{Perception Accuracy}: The result is considered successful only if the DICE score exceeds a threshold of $\tau=0.8$.
 This metric allows us to analyze whether a model possesses the specialized medical knowledge required for image understanding.

 \textbf{Image Similarity Metrics.} We utilize \textbf{PSNR} and \textbf{SSIM} \citep{ssim} to evaluate the similarity between the ground-truth and edited images at both the pixel and structural levels.
 For evaluations within the Perception perspective, we mask out the pixels corresponding to the ground-truth segmentation in both images.
 This allows us to specifically assess the model’s ability to preserve the background while performing the requested edit.
+Moreover, to test the clinical utility of models in transformation perspective, we also exemplify a task-based evaluation in App.~\ref{app:downstream_mar}.